This bibliography features Japanese heritage literature for children and young adults. The intent is not to be comprehensive but rather to highlight.

 THE BOY OF THE THREE-YEAR NAP by Dianne Snyder, illustrated by Allen Say (Houghton Mifflin, 1988).
 Taro is smart but lazy.
-He won't help his own mother around the house.
+He won’t help his own mother around the house.
 He sets in motion a plan to have all his wishes fulfilled without working, but his mother has plans for him, too.
-A Caldecott Honor Book.
 Ages 4-up.

 HIROSHIMA: A NOVELLA by Laurence Yep (Scholastic, 1995).
-In this chapter book, Yep tells the story of Sachi, caught in the midst of the bombing of her city.
+The story of Sachi, caught in the midst of the bombing of her city.
 The afterword and list of sources make this an especially complete account.
 Ages 7-up.

 I LIVE IN TOKYO by Mari Takabayashi (Houghton Mifflin, 2001).
 In a clear, child’s voice, young readers are treated to an illustrated tour of one of the great cities.
 Ages 3-up.

 INK AND ASHES by Valynne E. Maetani (Tu Books, 2015).
 High school junior Claire Tanaka never really knew her father, and loves her stepfather, but then she discovers that the two actually knew each other.
 A bit more sleuthing reveals that her father had been in the yakuza.
 And they neither forgive nor forget.
 Naturally enough, what follows puts Claire and her friends and family in danger of extreme bodily harm…INK AND ASHES is a rarity: a compelling suspense-thriller with fantastic characterization of both the primary and secondary characters.
 Ages 12-up.
 Recommendation by Greg Leitich Smith.